Post: Data-Driven Workforce Planning: Frequently Asked Questions

 Traditional planning typically involves an annual exercise: HR counts current seats, projects flat-line replacement needs based on historical attrition, adds a growth percentage from the budget, and submits a headcount request.
 By the time that plan is approved and actioned, the market and the business have moved.

 Data-driven workforce planning layers in skills-gap analysis, attrition prediction, external talent-supply data, and scenario modeling so leaders can stress-test their workforce against multiple futures.
-The output isn’t a headcount number — it’s a talent strategy with lead times, investment requirements, and contingency plans built in.
+The output is not a headcount number — it is a talent strategy with lead times, investment requirements, and contingency plans built in.
 It runs continuously, not annually, so it reflects current conditions rather than last year’s assumptions.

 What data sources are essential for effective workforce planning?